 The starting point for me is this: if we want a new kind of economic system, then we must create the conditions for new economic actors, relationships and mdoels to emerge and thrive.
 So, what new kinds of new actors and relationships are we talking about and what are the conditions needed to bring them into being?
 This line of inquiry has been fruitful over the last several years, even if it wasn’t clear in the beginning, leading to productive projects and networks.
 What is emerging is a path to catalysing local and regional economic innovation, entreprenuerial culture, and new enterprise ecosytems.
 ‘Enterprising Ecosystems‘ may be a boring mouthful of syllables, but it provides a useful frame for this approach.

 EnterprisingEcosystems.org is an independent platform for me to share what we’ve learned developing this approach, so far, as well as to continue to develop the inquiry through projects, collaborations, and independent research.

 For the past 9 years, Jay has been at the heart of grass roots ‘new economics’.
 He’s co-founding member of the Totnes REconomy Project.
 Since 2011, the Totnes REconomy Project has launched innovative economic regeneration and resilience building projects, such as the Local Entrepreneur Forum and the REconomy Centre.
 Jay has also co-developed the Local Economic Blueprint course and handbook, advising community groups developing their own local blueprints.
-He has also been leading workshops and giving talks about this work and on community-led economics, across Europe and Japan.
+He has also been leading workshops and giving talks about this work on citizen-led economics – in 15 countries, so far.

 For the past 3 years, Jay has been part-time associate lecturer in economics at Plymouth University, where he’s teaching on the Economics in Action and Perspectives Economics courses, both of which deal with how to bring about economic change in the context major challenges including global heating, biodiversity loss, and rising corporate power.